centerBuy the book on Amazon1

 Why did I pick this book?

 I was looking at books on artificial intelligence from a non-technical perspective.
-Most books currently on the topic of AI either are technical in nature (I am reading one such right now) or are focused on prompt engineering.
+Most books currently on the topic of AI either are technical in nature or are focused on prompt engineering.
 This book came up in a podcast.
 The cover also caught my eye - the symbolism of AI as a forbidden fruit seemed apt to the topic.

 If this book could be summarised into one word, it would be Catalyst.